halon-extras/warmup/README.md

 An array of the warmup IP-addresses.

-Any `properties` are defined in the warmup class or day schedule are available in the returned result.
+The `properties` defined in the warmup class or day schedule are available in the returned result.